How to Apply Conditional Formatting to Cells

 Private workSheet As WorkSheet = workBook.DefaultWorkSheet

-' Create conditional formatting rule
+' Using a threshold of 8 for the conditional formatting rule

 Private rule = workSheet.ConditionalFormatting.CreateConditionalFormattingRule(ComparisonOperator.LessThan, "8")

-' Set style options
+' Set style options for the conditional formatting rule

 rule.PatternFormatting.BackgroundColor = "#54BDD9"

-' Add conditional formatting rule
+' Apply the conditional formatting rule to a specific cell range

 workSheet.ConditionalFormatting.AddConditionalFormatting("A1:A10", rule)